This post about binge eating disorder contains sections about:

-- Evidence of binge eating including the disappearance of large amounts of food in short periods of time or lots of empty wrappers and containers indicating large amounts of food consumption.
+- The disappearance of large amounts of food in short periods of time

 - Seems awkward eating around others

-- Some new practice of food or fad diets, like cutting off whole food groups (no fat, no carbohydrates, no meat, vegetarianism / veganism)
+- Cutting off whole food groups (no fat, no carbohydrates, no meat, vegetarianism / veganism)

 - Feels scared or at risk of eating in public or with others

 - Steals or hoards food in strange places

 - Creates daily plans or practices to make time for binge sessions